And be steadfast in prayer and regular in charity.

-When you donate your Zakat to Islamic Relief, it has the power to transform peoples lives in over 30 countries.
+Your Zakat has the power to transform people’s lives in over 30 countries.

 Zakat is not just a fundamental pillar of Islam – it is also a revolutionary concept with the potential to ease the suffering of millions around the world.
-For those who have to pay Zakat, it is an obligation, but for the orphans, widows and people struck by tragedies, it’s the difference between life and death.
+For the orphans, widows and people struck by tragedies, it’s the difference between life and death.

 Frequently Asked Questions

-- Zakat is an obligation upon any Muslim who has reached puberty, is sane, and has above the minimum required amount of wealth (nisab).
+- Zakat is an obligation upon any Muslim who has reached puberty, is of sound mind, and owns the minimum amount of net worth (Nisab) for one year.

 Zakat should be calculated and paid on any surplus wealth that you have owned for at least one lunar year.
 This includes: